akaase/hw-02-programming-fundamentals/README.md

 According to the chart, the first letter (corresponding to `8`) is `H`!
 It's your job to figure out the rest of the message.

-In the `main.py` file, write the code to print out the numerical total for each beep-boop combo as we did above.
+In the (already existing) `exercise1.py` file, write the code to print out the numerical total for each beep-boop combo as we did above.
 Note the letter that the number corresponds to in a comment.

 ### Starter Code

-This is already in `main.py`:
+This is already inside `exercise1.py`:

 ```python
 beeps = 2